By Isis Darios

 Hotel owners can load two main types of rates on a GDS system for hotel bookings: public rates and negotiated rates.

-Negotiated rates are often reserved for large corporations that have offices, plants, or factories near the hotel.
+Negotiated rates are often reserved for large corporations with offices, plants, or factories near the hotel.
 The hotel and the company need to make an agreement and decide on a sale price together before the negotiated rate can be activated.
 Negotiated rates typically come about in two ways:

 There is also a possibility to have rates that correspond to a Consortia program or Travel Management Companies (TMCs).
 Consortia and TMCs are large, global travel agency groups and hotel groups that come together under one umbrella.
-Travel agents can search for hotels using GDS hotel codes that are dedicated to Consortia programs or TMC groups.
+Travel agents can search for hotels using GDS hotel codes dedicated to Consortia programs or TMC groups.
 The rates that appear for these groups are negotiated beforehand with the hotel.

-Amadeus – Amadeus has been connecting travel providers to travel sellers since 1987.
+Amadeus has been connecting travel providers to travel sellers since 1987.
 They serve over 770,000 hotels in 190+ countries worldwide and have a global team of 19,000 employees.
 Aside from hotels, Amadeus also services airlines, airport operators, rail operators, ground handlers, car rental companies & transfer providers, insurance provider groups, and cruise lines & ferries.

 Cloudbeds users have three options for connecting to hotel GDS providers:

-For the widest visibility and revenue-earning potential, consider connecting your PMS to a GDS distribution platform that will allow you to connect to several big-name hotel GDS providers and manage your account on one system.
+For the broadest visibility and revenue-earning potential, consider connecting your PMS to a GDS distribution platform that will allow you to connect to several big-name hotel GDS providers and manage your account on one system.